| |

 and mentally handicapped, gypsies, and other dissenters from

-who were killed for their beliefs by the Nazis, can be seen
+killed for their beliefs by the Nazis, can be seen as successors

-as successors to the heretics who were killed for refusing to
+to the heretics who were killed for refusing to swear allegiance

-swear allegiance and for refusing to enlist in armies or fight
+and for refusing to enlist in armies or fight in wars.

-Pius XII, though nominally neutral, seemed to many to favour
+XII, though nominally neutral, seemed to many to favour the

 to criticise Nazi atrocities.
 Nor did he see fit to criticise